sahlaysta/kotlin/libraries/kotlinx-metadata/jvm/ReadMe.md

 ## Attributes

 Most of the Km nodes (`KmClass`, `KmFunction`, `KmType`, and so on) have a set of extension properties that allow to get and set various attributes.
-Most of these attributes are boolean values, but some of them, such as visibility, are represented by enumerations.
+Most of these attributes are boolean values, but some of them, such as visibility, are represented by enum classes.
 For example, you can check function visibility and presence of `suspend` modifier with corresponding extension properties:

 ```kotlin